princejothan/PRINCE-PORTFOLIO/README.md

 ## GRAPHIC DESIGNS WITH ADOBE PHOTOSHOP
 As a creative and brand manager with Adobe Photoshop, I utilize Adobe Photoshop for its unparalleled capabilities in image manipulation and graphic design.
 This tool empowers me to create visually compelling designs that captivate audiences.

-In a recent project for Awalife naija, Awaneeds and Ikonecct I enhanced product images for a marketing campaign, resulting in a significant boost in customer engagement.
+In a recent project for Awalife Naija, Awaneeds Naija, Elite movers car, How market Naija and Ikonectt I enhanced product images for a marketing campaign, resulting in a significant boost in customer engagement.
 My design workflow typically includes:

 - Importing images and organizing layers for clarity.
 - Retouching and editing to achieve the desired look and feel.